cljdoc/cljdoc/doc/running-cljdoc-locally.md

 1. To build the Javascript files used by the cljdoc pages, run the following in a terminal:

     ```sh
-    npm install              # install packages into node_modules
+    npm ci                 # reproducibly install packages into node_modules
-    npm install -g parcel    # install parcel
+    npm run format         # format JS code with Prettier
+    npm run lint-format    # check if JS code is properly formatted (used in CI)
-    ./script/parcel build    # production build
+    npm run build          # production build
-    ./script/parcel watch    # watch mode
+    npm run dev            # watch mode
     ```

-    > Note: You only need to run `build` **or** `watch`.
-Usually you would only use `watch` if you plan on working on JS files.
+    > Note: You only need to run `build` **or** `dev`.
+Usually you would only use `dev` if you plan on working on JS files.

 # Importing a Project from Local Sources